Bylaws

 Section 2.
 The Board may accept and administer on behalf of CLAG any grants, contributions, gifts, bequests, or devices for the general purposes or for any special purposes of CLAG.

-Article VI.
-Fiscal Year

 Article VII.
+Fiscal Governance

+Article VIII.
 Records

-Article VIII.
+Article IX.
 Use of Facilities

 Section 1.
 Any research, service, or other facility of CLAG shall be made available to qualified scholars, investigators, and students, regardless of institutional affiliation, subject to such terms and conditions as the Board may determine.

-Article IX.
-Limitation Upon Liability
+Article X. Limitation Upon Liability

 Section 1.
 Except for the obligation to pay dues to CLAG as stipulated in Article I, members do not assume any responsibilities or liability either in their individual capacities or jointly, financially or legally, for any action taken by CLAG or its Board.
 No member or members of CLAG shall have any power or authority, individually or collectively, to act as agents for, or to make any commitments binding upon, any other member or members.

-Article X. Rules of Order
+Article XI.
+Rules of Order

 Section 1.
 The most current edition of Robert's Rules of Order (revised) shall govern all parliamentary matters not specifically covered by the ByLaws.

-Article XI.
+Article XII.
 Amendments

-Article XII.
+Article XIII.
 Declaration of Non-Profit Organization Status

 Section 2.
 No part of the net earnings of the corporation shall inure to the benefit of, or be distributable to its members, trustees, officers, or other private persons, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in these ByLaws.
 No substantial part of the activities of the corporation shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and the corporation shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of any candidate for public office.
-Notwithstanding any other provision of these articles, the corporation shall not carry on any other activities not permitted to be carried on (a) by a corporation exempt from Federal income tax under section 501(c)(3) of the Internal Revenue Code of 1954 (or corresponding provision of any future United States Internal Revenue Law) or (b) by a corporation, contributions to which are deductible under section 170(c)(2) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law).
+Notwithstanding any other provision of these articles, the corporation shall not carry on any other activities not permitted to be carried on (a) by a corporation exempt from Federal income tax under section 501(c)(3) of the Internal

 Section 3.
-Upon the dissolution of the corporation, the Board of Directors shall, after paying or making provision for the payment of all the liabilities of the corporation, dispose of all the assets of the corporation exclusively for the purposes of the corporation in such manner, or to such organization or organizations organized and operated exclusively for charitable, educational, religious, or scientific purposes as shall at the time qualify as an exempt organization or organizations under section 501(c)(3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law), as the Board of Directors shall determine.
-Any such assets not so disposed of shall be disposed of by the Court of Common Pleas of the county in which the principal office of the corporation is then located, exclusively for such purposes or to such organization or organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.
+Upon the dissolution of the corporation, the Board of Directors shall, after paying or making provision for the payment of all the liabilities of the corporation, dispose of all the assets of the corporation exclusively for the purposes of the corporation in such manner, or to such organization or organizations organized and operated exclusively for charitable, educational, religious, or scientific purposes as shall at the time qualify as an exempt organization or organizations under section 501(c)(3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law), as the Board of

 Section 2.
 The personal information of CLAG members will not be shared with third parties, with the exception of the items listed in Section 1.